frobnic8/jiradump/README.md

 Installation
 ------------

-The sfs tool is now available in a nice wheel package.
+The jiradump tool is now available in a nice wheel package.

 If that doesn't mean anything to you and you've never installed python stuff before, these will probably be the terminal commands you want to run: